Under the Phoenix Tree ///

 As I began to grow older and confront questions surrounding identity, I realized that I was missing a piece.
 During the month of June 2015 I returned to Taiwan because I wanted to learn about the second half of my culture I had disregarded while growing up in America.
 That perhaps, by learning about the stories of my family, I could find some answers to questions I had about my own identity.
 But before I could answer my own questions, I was curious about the lives of my parents: their birthplace, their walks to school, their joys, their sorrows, and their lives before they became a mother and father.

-The story goes as follows: My grandparents are from Sichuan and Hunan, China and arrived in Taiwan with the Kuomintang in 1949.
+The story goes as follows: My grandparents are from Sichuan and Hunan, China and arrived in Taiwan in 1949.
 One settled in Tainan, the south, and the other settled in Hualien, the east.
 On both sides, they had six and five children.
 My parents were born and raised in Taiwan and moved to the United States in the 1980s, where they met in college.
 I was born and raised in New Jersey with my sister and a whole host of cousins.

 I found piles of old negatives from my mother and father’s family archives tracing their childhood to young adulthood in the countryside of Taiwan.
 They were striking symbols of the passage of time, they served not only as nostalgic reminders of the past but were evidence of a life lived.
 These old negatives breached the vast distances of place and time that had previously separated my life from theirs.
 The photographs in this book trace my journey back to the country of my parents and the beginning of an understanding of what it means to be the daughter of immigrants.